mrEckendonk/webpack_v1/README.md

 # webpack_v1
-Webpack setup for educational purposes for the onlne bootcamp Microverse
+Webpack setup for educational purposes with the online bootcamp Microverse